 The Reahoo Restaurant here is one of our recommended spots for trying some wonderful Khmer cuisine.
 Under the Khmer-style wooden sala you can discover a wide range of superbly cooked local dishes or any of the international fare also offered.
-They also provide unique private dining experiences at the temples or their own remote countryside residence.
+The property can also arrange provide unique private dining experiences at the temples or at its own remote countryside residence.
 Meanwhile, Asura Bar and Lounge serves delicious cocktails and other beverages.

 If you're looking to celebrate a special occasion then the private dining experiences are ideal, providing an intimate evening meal at a private location at one of the smaller temple sites or in a traditional Khmer house in the country.
 Honeymooners can also enjoy a special 'his ‘n’ hers' spa package.

 The small spa offers a wide range of treatments and packages to suit everyone.
-There is no gym and the pool is not one to do laps in but is a wonderful little oasis for cooling off after a day at the temples.
+There are also two small pools, which aren't big enough for swimming but are wonderful little oases for cooling off after a day at the temples.